dhgwilliam/zendesk-trello/README.md

+# zendesk-trello sync bridge

+one time I generated some [rocco docs](http://dhgwilliam.github.io/zendesk-trello/)

-# In order to get this up and running:
+## In order to get this up and running:

 1. Install [redis](http://redis.io)
 2. `bundle install`